-Tanzania's Great Rift Valley August 2nd, 2010 • by verb-admin Using ‘great’ as the adjective to describe this natural wonder underplays its true size: At a little more than 3,700 miles in length, this fissure in the ground runs north from Mozambique, all the way to Lebanon.
+Tanzania's Great Rift Valley August 2nd, 2010 • by 829 Studios Dev Using ‘great’ as the adjective to describe this natural wonder underplays its true size: At a little more than 3,700 miles in length, this fissure in the ground runs north from Mozambique, all the way to Lebanon.
 The Earth’s surface comprises tectonic plates, which inevitably meet.
 It’s at these junctions where life is born.
 Where… Read More »

 Costa Rica Adventure Travel - Tales from the Trail June 10th, 2010 • by Deborah Tobey Deborah Tobey, on the research trail in Costa Rica It took me a while to get to Rafiki, not because of the long dirt road that led to the property, but because I couldn’t take enough photos along the way.
 The grand Savegre River flows right next to the road which is surrounded by lush… Read More »